 Map features represent objects that Mapillary has detected in images and placed in a 3D space.
-Using computer vision, we recognize objects within images (available as object labels).
+Using computer vision, we recognize objects captured in images (available as object detections).
 Next, by reconstructing the 3D scene structure, we can position these objects on the map as map features.
-Currently, you can retrieve traffic signs as point features, and additionally explore a number of line features in beta.
-(Read more on each of those below.)

 Characteristics of map features